Madison Speedskating Practice 2020-2021 season starts on : _____________

 If your skates do not currently have guards (i.e. you only see a sharp blade), take care to only walk on rubber mats and not on tile, cement, etc. Find a veteran parent or coach to find guards for the future.

-If you or your skater wants to complete this year.
+Other Items.
+If you or your skater wants to compete this year.
 You will need to become a member of US Speedskating. https://www.teamusa.org/us-speedskating/members-and-clubs/membership/membership-registration

 If you are 18+ years of age.
 You must provide verification of completion for Safe Sport to MSSC.
 To complete SafeSport Training, you are required to become at least a “Speedskating Nation Fan” member of US Speedskating, which is $25. https://www.teamusa.org/us-speedskating/about/safesport